vivisect/vivisect/README.md

 to do both simultaneously.
 You will have to hit <Ctrl-S> to manually save the workspace file though.

-As with most vtoys, the ui
-relies fairly heavily on right-click context menus and various memory views.
+As with most vtoys, the ui relies fairly heavily on right-click context menus and various memory views.

-For the binary ninjas, all APIs used during automatic analysis (and several that aren't) are directly accessible for use writing your own custom research tools...
+For the binary ninjas, all APIs used during automatic analysis (and several that aren't) are directly accessible for use writing your own custom research tools.
 The interface should be nearly the same when dealing with a real process (via vdb/vtrace) and dealing with an emulator / viv workspace.

+## Versioning

+All releases prior to v1.0.0 are python2 only.
+As of v1.0.0, vivisect/vdb/vstruct
+are all python3 compatible.
+Please report any bugs/issues to the [issue tracker](https://github.com/vivisect/vivisect/issues) or hit us up in the #vivisect room in the [synapse slack](http://slackinvite.vertex.link/)

+Please see v0.x.x-support branch for the current python2 version, or pip install the v.0.2.x version of vivisect.

+## Upgrading

+Due to fun pickle shenanigans, old python2 vivisect workspaces are not typically compatible with python3.
+In what will be one of (if not, the) final release of the python2 compatible vivisect, v0.2.1 will include a conversion script that can migrate the basicfile-based vivisect workspaces files to the msgpack-back ones, which should be loadable in python3 vivisect.

 ## Build Status